NasosG/pik_pok/README.md

 ## Bugs and Issues

-Have a bug or an issue with this template?
+Have a bug or an issue with this project?
 Send an email at blabla@blabla.gr

 ## Copyright and License